Frechmatz/java-sound-server/specification_v1_0_0.md

 ## Stop

 Sent by client to pause audio output.
-The server will no longer send `GetFrames` message.
+The server will no longer send `GetFrames` messages.

 * `<MessageType>`: 6